lottie/lottie-spec/docs/specs/values.md

 <h3>Gradient with transparency</h3>

-Transparency components are added at the end.
-Transparency components may or may not match the count and offset of color components.
+Transparency stops are added at the end.
+Transparency stops may or may not match the count and offset of color stops.

 So assume the same colors as before, but opacity of 80% for the first color and 100% for the other two.